SayakaIsBaka/fls-rich-presence-cs/README.md

 - Run FL Studio and wait for the main window to appear
 - Run `fls-rich-presence-cs.exe`

+When the program is running, a FL icon is showing in the system tray.
+Right-clicking it displays a menu with some options such as enable or disable the Rich Presence or killing the program.
 The program kills itself if you quit FL Studio.

 ## Issues